arox7/event_betting/README.md

 1. **API Connection Failed**: Check your API credentials and network connection
 2. **No Markets Found**: Verify the API is returning data and check filters
 3. **Dashboard Not Loading**: Ensure Streamlit is installed and port is available
+4. **Slow Dashboard Loading**: Use the "Load Positions Summary" checkbox to load positions data only when needed

 ### Debug Mode